newscript.com online radio journalism tutorial

 For the story about the proposed parking garage, let's say this actuality is the second of three actualities taken from the interview with the mayor.
 One of the actualities will be used by the reporter in a wrap, the other two in scripts to be read by an anchor.
 So there are three scripts to be created from this story, and this particular script and its accompanying actuality should be slugged parking02 to distinguish it from the other scripts and sound files (which would be slugged parking01 and parking03).

-Computer programs may allow further identifying information, such as outcue and length of cut, to mark each sound file.
+And don't forget to include further identifying information, such as outcue and length of cut, to mark each sound file.
 The more information in your script, the better.
 This will help ensure that the sound file you select to accompany the story is the correct one.

 In the tapeless newsroom, anchors often read their stories off computer screens.
 If the computers fail, neither the scripts nor the sound files will be available.
 It is crucial that a printout of all the scripts for the cast be taken into the studio.
 A frozen computer screen won't then lead to a frozen newscast.